Back From China, LeBron James Speaks Out On NBA Controversy

 James said players on the overseas trip had feared games would be canceled.

-"You know, so many different events have been cancelled throughout our time there, and all we kept saying is ... we flew all these miles to come over to China – we would love to play the game of basketball in front of the fans," James said.
+"You know, so many different events have been canceled throughout our time there, and all we kept saying is ... we flew all these miles to come over to China — we would love to play the game of basketball in front of the fans," James said.

-When the NBA canceled press conferences for the teams last week, the league said the players "have been placed into a complicated and unprecedented situation while abroad and we believe it would be unfair to ask them to address these matters in real time."
+When the NBA canceled news conferences for the teams last week, the league said the players "have been placed into a complicated and unprecedented situation while abroad and we believe it would be unfair to ask them to address these matters in real time."

 After Morey's initial comments caused a stir in China, Morey tweeted that he "did not intend my tweet to cause any offense to Rockets fans and friends of mine in China.
 I was merely voicing one thought, based on one interpretation, of one complicated event."

 The NBA has been hit with a backlash of its own, particularly after it released different statements about Morey's remarks in English and Mandarin.
-As NPR's Brakkton Booker reported, the mixed messages "exposed the NBA to criticism that it was attempting to appease China at the cost of traditional U.S. values – such as free speech."
-The league later clarified in a press conference that it supports freedom of expression from the NBA's community members.
+As NPR's Brakkton Booker reported, the mixed messages "exposed the NBA to criticism that it was attempting to appease China at the cost of traditional U.S. values — such as free speech."
+The league later clarified in a news conference that it supports freedom of expression from the NBA's community members.

-The protests in Hong Kong, which have been ongoing for months now, are calling for greater freedoms in the territory.
+The protests in Hong Kong, which have continued for months now, are calling for greater freedoms in the territory.
 In recent weeks, they have grown more violent, with clashes between demonstrators and police.
 Earlier this month, a protester was shot by police.